Blayre Turnbull

 Blayre Turnbull (born July 15, 1993) is a Canadian professional ice hockey forward and captain for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
 She made her debut with the Canada women's national ice hockey team at the 2014 4 Nations Cup.
+She has represented Canada at multiple Winter Olympics, winning silver in 2018 while serving as alternate captain, gold in 2022, and silver in 2026, once again serving as alternate captain.

-On September 6, 2023, Turnbull signed a three-year deal with the PWHL Toronto of the newly formed new Professional Women's Hockey League.
+On September 6, 2023, Turnbull signed a three-year deal with the PWHL Toronto, now known as the Toronto Sceptres, of the newly formed new Professional Women's Hockey League.
+Turnbull has served as team captain of the Sceptres since the team's inception.

 Career

 Turnbull attended Shattuck-St. Mary's, where she was a classmate of Nathan MacKinnon and played on the girls' hockey team.
 As a junior, she appeared in 52 contests while gaining 60 points (on 30 goals and 30 assists).
 With the team, won two national championships in two years.